-What is Pipeline Coverage Rate?
+What is Pipeline Coverage Rate in Channel Sales?

 Pipeline Coverage Rate is a metric that assesses whether the current pipeline of sales opportunities is large enough to meet a company's revenue targets.
 It's calculated by comparing the total value of qualified opportunities in the pipeline against the sales quota for a specific period.
 A healthy rate typically means the pipeline value is two to three times the quota, indicating sufficient potential deals to achieve goals.
 For an IT company, a high Pipeline Coverage Rate through its partner ecosystem ensures that channel partners are generating enough qualified leads via deal registration to hit their collective sales targets.
 In manufacturing, it helps assess if the network of channel sales partners has enough prospective projects to fulfill production capacity and meet revenue projections, often managed through a robust partner relationship management system.